mdarche/maker-ui/packages/maker-ui/README.md

     <Footer>Your custom footer</Footer>
   </Layout>
 )

+export default MyLayout
 ```

 All layout components can be styled with custom variants and the `sx` prop.

 ## Maker Components

-Maker UI ships with a variety of components you might need for your site, all fully accessible and customizable:
+Maker UI also has an optional package `@maker-ui/components` that exports a variety of common components you might need for your site:

 - Carousel
 - Accordion